What Years are Generation X?

 Generation Z Zoomers

-Growing up in the 1970s and 1980s, Generation X witnessed substantial societal shifts.
+In the 1970s and 1980s, Generation X witnessed substantial societal shifts.
 They earned the moniker “latchkey generation” because many returned to vacant homes after school, a phenomenon precipitated by rising divorce rates and increased maternal workforce participation before the popularization of external childcare services.
 This generation’s youth and early adulthood in the 1980s and 1990s led them to be labeled as the “MTV Generation,” hinting at their affinity with the revolutionary music video channel of the time.

 However, it wasn’t all glamour for Gen X, as some societal portrayals painted them as slackers, cynical, or disconnected.
 The cultural milieu of their formative years was rich, with diverse musical genres like punk, post-punk, heavy metal, grunge, and grindcore playing a significant role in shaping their identities.
-The film industry too, through franchise mega-sequels and a surge in independent cinema, left an indelible mark on them.
+The film industry, too, through franchise mega-sequels and a surge in independent cinema, left an indelible mark on them.
 Additionally, the inception of video games as a mainstream form of entertainment began with this generation.

 Inflation Is Eating IRA/401(k) Savings!
 How to Protect Your IRA/401(k) in Bad Times?